amyers3000/Book-Social-Server/README.md

 -A comment section that allows users to connect with one another to discuss books

+-Ability to follow and unfollow users

+-Admin privliges provided to some users(stretch)

 -A list of book club events near the users location (stretch)

 -A map displaying local coffee shops and libraries for users to meet up at(stretch)